DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/types/python.md

 square root, so instead Python provides a variety of utilities in the `math` package.
 Similar to `print`, but we need to tell Python explicitly that we want them.
 To do that, we type the line `import math`.
-The quadratic formula has two intermediate calculations, which we perform with `discriminant = math.sqrt(b * b
-- 4 * a * c)` and `denominator = 2 * a`.
-Multiplication has a higher priority
+The quadratic formula has two intermediate calculations, which we perform with `discriminant = math.sqrt((b * b) - (4 * a * c))` and `denominator = 2 * a`.
-than subraction, so in the discriminant it will happen first.
+Multiplication has a higher priority than subraction, so in the discriminant it will happen first, but we add parens to make it clear what the order is.

 Finally, we use those two intermediate variable values to calculate the two `x` values where `3x^2 + 8.6x + 2.12 = 0` holds true.